benneic/appengine-gcs-image-manipulator/README.md

 I went trying the same v option on other image types, and found that WebP also supported the same kind of customized type, also progressively optimizing the image in weight and quality (but much lesser in quality than JPEG) in the same range between v0 and v3.
 Unfortunately, I haven't yet found any sources of different WebP types.

 Also, it didn't change anything when used on GIFs, but, as the PNG type, you can also combine its options with rj and v3, but you would (of course) lose the GIF animation and quality.

-## NOTE

-It's probably not a good idea to depend on any of these options existing forever.
-Google could remove most of them without notice at any time.
-So we should be prepared to update this stuff at a moments notice when things stop working.

 # 4. API Specification